 A ladder is a vertical appliance usually consisting of two side rails joined at regular intervals by cross pieces called rungs on which a person may step.
 Cages may also be attached for additional safety.

 Design procedure as detailed by the International Building Code (IBC).
-This procedure applies to all buildings and structures as a method to resiste earthquakes.
-It is a a compilation of data of many agencies including ASCE-7 and the USGS.
+This procedure applies to all buildings and structures as a method to resist earthquakes.
+It is a compilation of data of many agencies including ASCE-7 and the USGS.

 A fixed ladder of 75 degrees.
 Usually only permitted as a secondary means of egress in certain applications.